Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation: Constraint-Informed Reformulation

 Reformulate the above as convex conic constraints using the method presented in Section~\ref{sec:pwl_reformulation}. \end{enumerate}

 When making dispatch decisions, system operators are primarily concerned with system-wide imbalances rather than individual unit deviations, thus directly modeling \(\Omega\) is also operationally meaningful.
 On the other hand, the construction of data samples for $\boldeta_l$ from raw forecast error data takes into consideration both aggregate system-wide forecast errors $\Omega$ and line-specific localized forecast errors $\Lambda_l$.
-Therefore, our constraint-informed approach efficiently captures both the global and local effects of forecast uncertainty, while avoiding high-dimensional statistical estimation.
-Fig.~\ref{fig:combined_flowchart} shows the flowchart of the classical and constraint-informed approaches.
+Therefore, our constraint-informed approach efficiently captures both the global and local effects of forecast uncertainty, while avoiding high-dimensional statistical estimation. .